JiahuiYu/wdsr_ntire2018/README.md

 | EDSR Baseline | 1,372,318 | 34.61 |
 | WDSR Baseline | **1,190,100** | **34.77** |

-We measured PSNR using DIV2K 0801 ~ 0900 (trained on 0000 ~ 0800) on RGB channels without self-ensemble which is identical to [EDSR baseline model settings](https://github.com/thstkdgus35/EDSR-PyTorch).
+We measured PSNR using DIV2K 0801 ~ 0900 (trained on 0000 ~ 0800) on RGB channels without self-ensemble.
 Both baseline models have 16 residual blocks.

 More results: